This blog originally appeared on the HireRight blog.

 Several states have issued directives that either provide a general framework for reopening or have established specific protocols by industry required to resume operations.
 Employers must be mindful of these edicts as they develop their COVID-19 return to work policies.

-For example, employers in Indiana, Kentucky, Texas, and Vermont must all establish processes to screen employees for COVID-19 before returning to work.
+For example, some employers must establish processes to screen employees for COVID-19 before returning to work.
 In some cases, lab-confirmed COVID-19 testing may be required.

 Other states have developed health screening templates for completion and review before a worker’s shift.
-While Colorado does not mandate the use of the form but encourages employers to adopt it, Delaware requires that high-risk businesses like medical care providers, childcare workers, and residential facilities or shelter operators are screened against the state’s questionnaire.
+While some do not mandate the use of the form but encourages employers to adopt it, others require that high-risk businesses like medical care providers, childcare workers, and residential facilities or shelter operators are screened against the state’s questionnaire.

-Some states have also issued requirements aimed at specific businesses like Georgia, which has established parameters for reopening gyms and fitness centers that includes the screening of workers and patrons of the facility.
-Many states have also established recommended protocols for screening food service workers and retailers, such as Arkansas, Michigan, Minnesota, Mississippi, Nebraska, Nevada, New Mexico, and Washington D.C., among others.
+Some states have also issued requirements aimed at specific businesses like establishing parameters for reopening gyms and fitness centers that includes the screening of workers and patrons of the facility.
+Many states have also established recommended protocols for screening food service workers and retailers.

 In some states, local governments have enacted reopening measures that supplement or supersede a state’s directive.
 For example, while some state governments have permitted reopening, some municipalities have chosen to slow their reopenings.
 And some cities have gone further to restrict workplaces to 50% occupancy or require that employers continue to maintain telework policies when applicable.